DNP Degree – Doctor of Nursing Practice Programs

 Upon graduation, DNP graduates can pursue unique and specialized nursing positions in clinical roles, leadership, policy, and education.
 Here are three of the most popular DNP careers:

-• Nurse Practitioner – DNP graduates can work as nurse practitioners, providing primary and specialty care to patients as advanced practice registered nurses (APRNs).
+• Nurse Practitioner – DNP graduates can work as nurse practitioners, providing primary and specialty patient care as advanced practice registered nurses (APRNs).

 Writer